 In general, the basis for evaluation will be your Bachelor’s degree only.

-The Master Admission Test usually takes place approx. 2-4 weeks after the application deadline.
-You will be notified via email about the exact date.
+The Master Admission Test will take place on January 20th, 2020.
+You will be notified via email about the exact time and location.

 You will receive an invitation to the Master Admission Test in case you:

 If you cannot participate, please submit a GMAT/ GRE result during the application period.

 Whether a GMAT (minimum score 550) is required or not depends on your Bachelor grade: